Fed's stimulus eases global market fears, gets cash flowing

 Among other signs of abating tensions, prices on credit default swaps fell, suggesting that worries about corporate insolvency was easing.
 The spread of Markit’s investment grade credit default swap index – used as a barometer of sentiment about the investment grade market – dropped around 14 basis points on Tuesday, indicating that investors were demanding less of a risk premium to hold the debt < CDXIG5Y=MG>.

-Nestle (NESN.S) and Sanofi (SASY.PA) were among the firms to tap credit markets where bids for their long-term debt totaled more than 24 billion euros.
+Nestle and Sanofi were among the firms to tap credit markets where bids for their long-term debt totaled more than 24 billion euros.

 The U.S. LIBOR-OIS spread, which measures the difference between secured and unsecured lending in the United States, also narrowed.
 The one-month spread on Tuesday slipped to as low as 98.7 basis points USDF-O0X1=R, down from 105.67 basis points last week.
 A higher spread suggests banks are becoming more nervous about lending to each other.